Hog-CERN/Hog/docs/01-Getting-Started/02-setupNewHogProject.md

 ### doxygen
 The doxygen directory contains the files used to generate the HDL documentation.
-A file named _doxygen.conf_ should be in this directory, together with all the files needed to generate your doxygen documentation.
+A file named _doxygen.conf_ should be in this directory, together with all the files needed to generate your Doxygen documentation.
 HOG works with Doxygen version 1.8.13 ore later.

 ## Wrapper scripts
-There are three scripts that can be used to run synthesis, implementation and bitstream writing without opening the vivado GUI.
+There are three scripts that can be used to run synthesis, implementation and bitstream writing without opening the Vivado GUI.
 The commands to launch them are

 ```bash
 	./HOG/LaunchSynthesis.sh <proj_name>